loveencounterflow/coffeelibre/README.md

 but i had no hope i could find prefab macros to do the formatting—i mean, who on earth writes macros to format characters in spreadsheet cells according to their respective Unicode code points?
 I already had implementations in Coffee/JavaScript to do exactly that, except for the part where i had to tell OpenOffice to apply the formatting.
-Since OpenOffice does boast support for JavaScript as macro languages, so i decided to give it a try.
+Since OpenOffice does have support for JavaScript, i decided to give it a try.

+I succeeded in so far as i managed to draw a tree and leave most of the formatting chores to a macro (rather, a family of methods deployed over several files).
+Here's a screenshot of the current result:

 ![result](https://raw.github.com/loveencounterflow/coffeelibre/master/art/Screen Shot 2014-02-26 at 20.31.51.png)

+Observe how tree lines are drawn in grey, and Chinese characters (and components) have blue backgrounds.
+What you cannot immediately see is that the Chinese stuff in this picture comes from three different fonts—characters identified with prefixes `u-cjk-` and `u-cjk-xa` use Sun-ExtA.ttf, those with `u-cjk-xb` use (a fork of) Sun-ExtB.ttf, and those marked with a `jzr-` use a font i produced with fontforge, as those glyphs are not encoded in Unicode (as of v6.3).

 ### How?